 Participants in the mattress and pillow industries compete primarily on price, quality, brand name recognition, product availability and product performance.
 Our premium mattresses compete with a number of different types of mattress alternatives, including standard innerspring mattresses, viscoelastic mattresses, foam mattresses, waterbeds, futons, air beds and other air-supported mattresses.
-These alternative products are sold through a variety of channels, including furniture and bedding stores, specialty bedding stores, department stores, mass merchants, wholesale clubs, telemarketing programs, television infomercials and catalogs.
+These alternative products are sold through a variety of channels, including furniture and bedding stores, department stores, mass merchants, wholesale clubs, telemarketing programs, television infomercials and catalogs.

 Our largest competitors have significant financial, marketing and manufacturing resources.
 They enjoy strong brand name recognition, and sell their products through broad and well established distribution channels.
 Additionally, a number of our significant competitors offer non-innerspring mattress and viscoelastic pillow products.
-Any such competition by established manufacturers or new entrants into the market could have a material adverse effect on our business, financial condition and operating results by causing our products to lose market share.
+Any such competition by established manufacturers or new entrants into the market could have a material adverse effect on our business, financial condition and operating results.
 The pillow industry is characterized by a large number of competitors, none of which are dominant, but many of which have greater resources than us.